A Weary Road: Shell Shock in the Canadian Expeditionary Force, 1914-1918

 Table of contents

-III.
-Purely Shattered Nerves: British and Canadian Approaches to Treatment, 1914-15
+2 Purely Shattered Nerves: British and Canadian Approaches to Treatment, 1914–1915

-VII.
-‘Some of them had it fairly easy and some of them had it fairly hard’: The Shell Shock Crisis on the Somme, June-November 1916
+6 The BEF’s Shell Shock Crisis on the Somme, June–November 1916

 Subjects and Courses